 I will contact you as soon as I receive your Story.
 We can set up a time that’s convenient for you, including evenings and weekends.
 I can also accommodate international calls.
 If possible, I strongly encourage a couple and sibling(s) to be on the call.
 It is not appropriate for me to speak directly with your child, however.
 This is about you and your family.

 “My son/grandson was diagnosed with Asperger’s Syndrome at age 14.
 Neither of us had any idea what to do.
 Both the mental health and school systems were complex and difficult to navigate.
 We felt desperate, pressured, lost.
 Then we found Margaret.
 Within a month, we had an IEP in place, were handling the mental health issues and reaching an understanding of how to cope.
 Nothing will ever be the same again but we can cope with it.
 We call Margaret a “lifeline” because for us she was exactly that.”

 —Victoria C, mother, and Pauline N, grandmother

-Book review of “Raising Troubled Kids” from a psychologist:
+Book review of “Raising Troubled Kids:”